jxnblk/blog/src/posts/zero-configuration-react-static-site-generator.md

 I wanted to make it dead-simple to start building static pages with React and without the need to install tons of npm modules and configure webpack.

 That’s where [static-react](https://github.com/jxnblk/static-react) comes in.
+Here’s out to get started.

 ## 1. Install Dependencies